Karan Patel & Wife Ankita Bhargava Blessed With Baby Girl; Actor Says He Is Numb & Overjoyed

 Ankita's father and Yeh Hai Mohabbatein actor Abhhay Bhargava said, "We are elated with the arrival of our granddaughter.
 Both the families - the Patels and the Bhargavas - wanted a girl and God has blessed us with one.
 This is the best New Year's gift we could have ever asked for."

 It has to be recalled that Karan and Ankita tried to keep the pregnancy news under wraps.
-Although the reports of Ankita's pregancy were doing the rounds, the actors had not commented about the same.
+Although reports of Ankita's pregnancy were doing the rounds, the actors had not commented about the same.
 It was recently that Karan had told in an interview that his wife is giving him his biggest birthday gift ever.

-Not just Karan and Ankita, recently, comedian Kapil Sharma-Ginni Chartrath and Saath Nibhana Saathiya actress Rucha Hasabnis- Rahul Jagdale also became proud parents and welcomed baby girls in their lives.
+Not just Karan and Ankita, recently, comedian Kapil Sharma-Ginni Chartrath and Saath Nibhana Saathiya actress Rucha Hasabnis- Rahul Jagdale also became proud parents and welcomed baby girls into their lives.

 Also Read: Yeh Hai Mohabbatein's Karan Patel Says Wife Ankita Bhargava Is Giving Him His Biggest Birthday Gift